 - Lost wages and lost future earning capacity

-For you to recover damages, our attorneys will have to prove that another party was negligent and caused the accident.
-Tow truck drivers and the companies that employ them must meet both federal and state regulations.
+For you to recover damages, our attorneys must prove that the tow truck company or driver was negligent and caused the accident.
+Tow truck drivers and the companies that employ them must meet federal and state regulations.

 - Driver age and experience requirements and hours allowed to drive.
-Drivers are required to follow all local traffic laws in addition to specific regulations governing large trucks, or they may be held liable.
+Drivers must follow all local traffic laws and specific regulations governing large trucks, or they may be liable.

-- Employers of drivers must follow the regulations and cannot force drivers to work while ill, fatigued, or impaired, or the employers may be liable for the crash.
+- Employers of tow truck operators must follow the regulations and cannot force drivers to work while ill, tired, or impaired, or the employers may be liable for the crash.

 - Vehicles must follow federal safety regulations, such as having visible lights and reflectors.
-If vehicles are not properly equipped or maintained, the owners and those in charge of maintenance may be found liable.
+If vehicles are not properly equipped or maintained, the owners and those in charge of maintenance can be accountable.

 - The tow truck driver